Sybil Tawse: Gallery of Book Illustrations

 1935 · The Goodieman's Whistle by Agnes Grozier Herbertson (7 illustrations)

 1938 · Pollyanna by Eleanor H. Porter (8 plates)

 1941 · Glen Robin by F.J.E.
 Bennett (frontis and 16 illustrations)

-If you are aware of a book containing Sybil Tawse illustrations that I do not have here, please let me know in an email.
+If you are aware of a book containing Sybil Tawse illustrations that I do not have here, or Sybil Tawse artwork on offer, please let me know in an email.

 If you use these images in your article or blog, please acknowledge with a link to www.sybiltawse.info.

 I have no reward for all this work except for your links back to this location.
 Thank you.